hollandar/outrage-entity/README.md

 # Outrage.Entities

 A .Net Core entity layer which stores data about entities, contained in structs.
-Any entity may have one or more structs that describe aspects of an entities definition set.
+Any entity may have one or more structs that describe aspects of its definition.

 Memory for the EntitySet is allocated as a block, and is not destroyed as entities are recycled, leading to little or no Garbage Collection cycles during regular operation.